KusionStack/kusion/docs/cmd/en_US/kusion_ls.md

 ### Options

 ```
-      --format string   the output format of the project information. valid values: json, yaml, tree, human (default "human")
+      --format string   Output format of the project information. valid values: json, yaml, tree, human (default "human")
   -h, --help            help for ls
-  -L, --level int       max display depth of the project and stack tree.
+  -L, --level int       Max display depth of the project and stack tree.
 One of 0,1,2 (default 2)
 ```

 ### SEE ALSO